yufeizhao/yufeizhao.github.io/pm/index.md

 ## Homework

 **[Problem set](ps.pdf)**: a list of problems for practice.
-A subset of these problems will be designated as to-be-turned in by midnight of each due date.
-You should only submit the designated problems.
+A subset of these problems will be assigned as homework.
+You should only submit the designated problems, but are encouraged to try the rest as well.

 To get the most out of this course, you are expected to spend a significant amount of time solving these problems.
 _It will be essential to start thinking about these problems early._